Advertisement

 How to store your summer produce to make it last all winter

-In this article extract, taken from the October issue of The Country Smallholder magazine, Kim Stoddart (pictured above) explains how to safely save and store some of your veg patch harvest for the colder months ahead….
+Kim Stoddart (pictured above) explains how to safely save and store some of your vegetable patch harvest for the colder months ahead….

 As our small holding vegetable gardens are in full productive swing, there are many ways to keep some of our produce available for longer over winter.
 I think it’s essential however to do so in a way that works best for you, your space and also which makes the best use of the crops you have lovingly grown.